openedx/edx-documentation/en_us/discovery_api/source/api_reference/reference.rst

 The following endpoints are available in Taxonomy application under the Discovery API.

 * **/skills**
-    Skills are extracted by text processing provided in course full description.
-These skills are linked with the relevant courses.
+    The ``skills`` are extracted using course's full description by third party tools and services.
+Skills are linked with courses to help learners choose their courses their for desired skills.
 You can make GET calls to the ``/skills`` endpoint to get all the skills available in the system.
 See :ref:`skills_list Endpoint` for more details.

 * **/skills/{skill_id}**